-- against a number of other crop diseases, including post-harvest storage diseases on apples. - Used as a foliar spray in the weeks leading up to harvest, it ensures that apples enter storage free from pathogens, food waste. - Mevalone[®] previously received emergency use authorisaton for use on apples in France and now awaits full authorisation.
+- Mevalone® is proven to be efficacious against a number of other crop diseases, including post-harvest storage diseases on apples. - Used as a foliar spray in the weeks leading up to harvest, it ensures that apples enter storage free from pathogens, which extends their shelf life and reduces food waste. - Mevalone® previously received emergency use authorisaton for use on apples in France and now awaits full authorisation.